jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/running-frinx-odl-after-activation.md

 After running for the first time and generating a local license file, you no longer need to provide a token when starting karaf.
 The following operations have been tested in CentOS and Ubuntu 16.04.

-## Operating karaf in the foreground
+## Operating karaf in 'regular' mode (in the foreground, with console)
 ### Starting karaf
 In your Frinx ODL Distribution directory, for example /home/username/distribution-karaf-3.1.0.frinx, type

     ./bin/karaf

 ### Stopping karaf
 To stop from within the karaf console there are three options:

 1. Hold the 'CTRL' key and press the 'd' key
 2. Type:
 ```
     halt